A frequently overlooked technique in the game of soccer, a header is a fundamental skill in the sport that many players find difficult.

 - Connect with the ball using the center of your forehead

-- This is a hard, flat surface, and allows you to watch the ball until the moment of contact
+- This is a hard, flat surface of your head, and allows you to watch the ball until the moment of contact

 - Direct the ball to a certain area by pointing the forehead where you want it to go